sourcegraph/learn/posts/how-to-user-test-software-projects-usability-tests.md

 * Release forms
 * Materials to take notes and synthesize results
 * Compensation for participants

+With these addressed, you are ready to continue.

 ## Step 1 — Identifying the project goals and users